Rimbachia paradoxa

 Rimbachia is a species of fungus in the family Tricholomataceae, and the type species of the genus Rimbachia.
 It was first described scientifically by the French mycologist Narcisse Théophile Patouillard in 1891.

 Description

-The fruit bodies of Rimbachia paradoxa are somewhat flattened, with the cap is attached to the stem at an angle, and the spore-bearing surface (the hymenium) is reticulate and gill-like.
-The fruit bodies are saprobic, growing on dead wood.
+The fruit bodies of Rimbachia paradoxa are somewhat flattened, with the cap is attached to the stipe at an angle, and the spore-bearing surface (the hymenium) is reticulate and gill-like.
+The fungus is saprobic, with its fruit bodies growing on dead wood.